 Not so good: Lacks chunky bass on the lower end

-The DiMarzio DP222 D is equipped with large ceramic bar magnets and specially tuned coils that are designed to deliver tons of attack in the upper midrange, along with perfectly balanced treble.
+The DiMarzio DP222 D is equipped with large ceramic bar magnets and specially tuned coils that are designed to deliver tons of attack in the upper midrange, along with a perfectly balanced treble.

 The universal spacing makes it good for both standard as well as F- spaced applications, although this particular model is meant for bridge mounting only.
 The output voltage on this model is slightly higher than the famous X2N humbucker pickup from DiMarzio, and as a result, the audio is much more powerful, which is always a good thing for hardcore metal.